-How many times have you forgotten to send a referenced drawing, .ctb file, font or image?
+How many times have you forgotten to send a referenced drawing, .ctb file, font, or image?
 I personally a lot, of course after that there is an angry call from a client who can’t see the attached files or images.
-It is very depressing to make such a mistake especially for young professional.
+It is very depressing to make such a mistake, especially for young professionals.

 There is a reversed problem.
-How many times someone has sent you a project or has burned a disc with missing links between drawings or missing entire drawing, image, font, etc?
+How many times someone has sent you a project or burned a disc with missing links between drawings or missing entire drawings, images, fonts, etc?

 There is a very elegant solution to this problem – eTransmit!

-- To start eTransmit tool we can type in command line ETRANSMIT or we can click on AutoCAD logo > Publish > eTransmit.
+- To start the eTransmit tool we can type on the command line ETRANSMIT, or click on AutoCAD logo > Publish > eTransmit.

 Note: Upon starting eTransmit AutoCAD will automatically ask you if you want to save your drawing before you continue.
-Usually, we hit ok since there could be a correction made after the last save.
+Hit ok since there could be a correction made after the last save.

-After clicking on Transmittal Setup a window will pop up where we can choose either to modify the standard setup or to create new.
+- Next, a Transmittal Setup window will pop up where we can choose either to modify the standard setup or to create a new one.
 In the example, we will click Modify to modify the existing “standard” setup.

 1. Transmittal type and location

-– First, we pick the package type – we can choose from zip file or folder, I personally prefer the .zip file for my transmittals.
+– First, we pick the package type – we can choose from either .zip file or a folder, I personally prefer the .zip file for my transmittals.

-– Second is File format here we can choose a different (older) version of AutoCAD files.
-However, it is better to stick with current version unless we have specific requirements.
-We can also pick drawing format with exploded AEC Objects.
-For example, if we are using Civil 3d our profiles, alignments etc. will be exploded into simple AutoCAD objects like polylines, lines, arcs etc.
+– Second is the drawing File format.
+Here we can choose a different (older) version of AutoCAD files.
+However, it is better to stick with the current version unless we have specific requirements.
+We can also pick a drawing format with exploded AEC Objects.
+For example, if we are using Civil 3d our profiles, alignments, etc. will be exploded into simple AutoCAD objects like polylines, lines, arcs, etc.

-– We want to leave the box of visual fidelity checked because if we uncheck it could harm our annotative objects (if we have one)
+– Next, we would like to leave the box of visual fidelity checked because if we uncheck it could harm our annotative objects (if we have any)

-– Transmittal file name – here we can set predefined name for our package.
-We will leave it as it is because we want AutoCAD to ask us every time for a name.
+– Transmittal file name – here we can set a predefined name for our package.
+For now, we will leave it as it is because we want AutoCAD to ask us every time for a name.

-3. Actions – here we are choosing from different actions that AutoCAD can automatically complete for us.
-I find interesting “Bid external references” since some cad users are not familiar with the external reference, sometimes bind them all in master file can be a good idea.
+3. Actions – here are some different actions that AutoCAD can automatically complete for us.
+I find interesting, the “Bind external references” option, since some Cad users are not familiar with the external references.
+This is why sometimes binding those in the master file can be a good idea.

-We can hit OK and complete our eTransmit package.
+Then hit OK to complete the eTransmit package.

-- When we are back in Create Transmittal window we can hit OK again
+- On the Create Transmittal window, we hit OK again

-here AutoCAD will ask us about .zip filename, we type in the name and click Save.
+Then, AutoCAD will ask us to type in the name of the Transmittal.
+After filling it in, we hit Save.